rich-iannone/talk-box/README.md

 ### Emerging Technologies

 - **Agentic Workflow Automation**: transformation of chatbots into autonomous agents capable of executing complex, multi-step tasks

+## Code of Conduct

+Please note that the Talk Box project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+By participating in this project you agree to abide by its terms.

 ## License